Michalous/jnb/README.md

 You can find the path here: https://github.com/Michalous/jnb/blob/main/trapped_knight.ipynb

 ### Chaos Game
-I came across the Chaos Game through James Gleick's book "Chaos: Making a New Science."
+I found out about the Chaos Game through James Gleick's book "Chaos: Making a New Science."
 I had previously implemented the classic triangle version in JavaScript along with the Sierpinski carpet and Barnsley fern.
 This can be found here: https://michalous.github.io/sierpinski

 <img src="chaos.png" alt="chaos game" width="400">